There are many ways to keep power and attraction in a relationship.

 - They like you, both physically and personally

-- They’re around the upper end of SMV you can realistically get
+- They’re on the upper end of SMV you can realistically get

 If you must pick two and are undecided between mutual liking and someone who’s a bit more attractive but also colder towards you, you’re probably better off prioritizing the first two.